Merzasphor/MWSE/docs/source/types/tes3combatSession.md

 ### `mobile`

 *Read-only*.
-No description yet available.
+Convenience access back to the associated actor.

 **Returns**: